Master Gunners of the South African Army

 The term "Master Gunner of the Artillery" (Meesterkanonnier van die artillerie) was introduced in 1982 as the overall head of the artillery.
-The origin of this term, and it's particular prestige, can be found if you trace the history of the Royal Artillery's Long Gunnery Staff Courses, War time Gunnery Staff Courses (LGSC) amongst others.
+The origin of this term, and its particular prestige, can be found if you trace the history of the Royal Artillery's Long Gunnery Staff Courses, War time Gunnery Staff Courses (LGSC) amongst others.

 The crossed guns were originally called Gunnery Instructors (IG)(Officers) with other ranks known as Assistant Instructors Gunnery (AIG) from 1979–1990.

 In 1990 the nomenclature was reversed and the head of the artillery was henceforth called the General of the Artillery.
 Holders of the crossed barrels in turn became known as Master Gunners.

 When the first ADA officer was appointed to the post of General of the Artillery, it was changed to General of the Gunners.

 When General Koos Laubscher was appointed to this post in 2002, he again changed it to General of the Artillery, but when General Roy Andersen was appointed in 2006, he changed it back again to General of the Gunners.